 “They’ll sue me.
-The label hates me anyway and will back them.”
+The label hates me anyway and always supports them.”

 “Tell the promoters that Queen wants to play but sign everything as Freddie Mercury.
 If they complain, call it Queen II.”

 “You’re crazy.
 The lawyers will eat me up for lunch.
 And how can the four of you become proficient enough on the instruments in just a few months?”

 “You said Billy plays better than Brian already.
 I’ll play bass and the other three can fight it out over who is the better drummer.
 We all know the songs.
 It’s not just you that we love, Freddie.”

 For some reason, I have another memory blast from my past, “I know the best entertainment lawyer in the world.
 And he works for the Italian Mafia.
 No one will fuck with us.
 Music industry lawyers are all pussies.”